PWA application

 Where is it?

-Configuration settings for PWA application
+Configuration settings for the PWA application

 Few settings are needed on the project admin interface.
 On the Maps settings page, you have to create a new MapServer layer in the private map file: